CiscoSecurity/tr-05-module-maker/README.md

 [![Gitter Chat](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/CiscoSecurity/Threat-Response "Gitter Chat")
 [![Travis CI Build Status](https://travis-ci.com/CiscoSecurity/tr-05-module-maker.svg?branch=develop)](https://travis-ci.com/CiscoSecurity/tr-05-module-maker)

-# Threat Response Module Maker
+# SecureX Threat Response Module Maker

+[Module Maker](https://ciscosecurity.github.io/tr-05-module-maker/) is a React.js app deployed on GitHub Pages that allows a user to manage SecureX Threat Response module type jsons.

-## Context
+## Rationale

-Threat Response is a module-based product.
-Each module type represents an integration of Threat Response with a 3-rd party product.
-Modules types are represented by module tiles in the Threat Response UI.
-Module tiles look like cards and contain a description of a module type and help create an instance of a specific module type.
-In order to create a module tile a user has to create its json and populate it with the required information for the module type to be created and visible in the Threat Response UI.
+SecureX Threat Response is a module-based product.
+Each module type represents an integration of SecureX Threat Response with a 3-rd party product.
+Modules types are represented by Module Tiles in the SecureX Threat Response UI.
+Module Tiles look like cards and contain a description of a module type and help create an instance of a specific module type.
+In order to create a module tile a user has to create its json and populate it with the required information for the module type to be created and visible in the SecureX Threat Response UI.

-## Value

-Module Maker facilitates and accelerates the process of managing (creating, editing, saving and uploading) Threat Response module type jsons.
+Module Maker facilitates and accelerates the process of managing (creating, editing, saving and uploading) SecureX Threat Response module type jsons.
 Users will not have to manage module type jsons manually.

-## Description

-Module Maker, a GitHub pages app, written in react.js that allows a user to manage Threat Response module type jsons.
+Users will not have to manage module type jsons manually and will be able to edit markdown in a convenient editor.
+Conversion of the logo to the base64 format is no longer required when using the Module Maker.

 ## Usage